Automate regulatory reporting

 Note

-You can enable automated generation of the reports when setting up a blueprint for managing selected cases.
+You can also enable automated generation of the reports when setting up a blueprint for managing selected cases.